-Visit the Pumpkin Patch: Any tradition that takes place during daytime hours is great for the under two set.
+Visit a local Pumpkin Patch: Any tradition that takes place during daytime hours is great for the under-two set.
 Grab your red wagon and head on out to a pumpkin patch to find the perfect gourd.
-Bonus: you can get that classic snap of your kiddo sitting next to a pumpkin three times the size of her body.
+Bonus: Snap that classic photo of your kiddo sitting next to a pumpkin three times their size.

-Eat Pumpkin Spice Anything: While babies won’t be sampling a pumpkin spice latte anytime soon, the all-natural good stuff in the squash family is made for baby food.
-You can even feed a little one pumpkin puree straight out of the can, or make seasonal appropriate pumpkin-apple baby food.
-Cook up some butternut squash soup, like this recipe, or try roasted acorn squash with a little butter and cinnamon.
-It’s delicious for the parents and yummy mushy goodness ready for tiny gobblers.
+Eat Pumpkin Spice Anything: While babies won’t be sampling a pumpkin spice latte anytime soon, the all-natural good stuff in the squash family is made for baby food, thanks to its mild, mushy flavor.
+You can feed baby some pumpkin puree straight out of the can, or make seasonally appropriate pumpkin-apple baby food.
+Cook up some butternut squash soup, or try roasted acorn squash with a little butter and cinnamon.
+It’s delicious for parents and tiny gobblers alike.

-Adventures with Leaves: Rake up a pile and leap inside of it.
-Throw armfuls in the air and watch your kiddo’s delight as they drift down on to him.
-There’s nothing better for a just-walking little one than discovering the noise and joy of stomping through a crunchy leaf-covered path.
+Adventures with Leaves: Rake up a pile and leap inside it with baby in your arms.
+Throw armfuls of leaves in the air and watch your child’s delight as the leaves drift down.
+There’s nothing better for a new walker than discovering the noise and joy of stomping through a crunchy leaf-covered path.

-Experience Fall Colors: Take a walk and enjoy the beauty of trees in the autumn.
+Experience Fall Colors: Take a walk and enjoy the beauty of trees in the autumn, pointing out all the rich colors to your baby.
 Then, bring the fun inside your house by collecting a handful of red and gold leaves.
-Use contact paper to create a fall placement your kiddo can use for finger foods this year and cozy fall breakfasts next year.
+Use contact paper to create a fall placemat your kiddo can use for finger foods this year and cozy fall breakfasts next year.
 Find the project thanks to the geniuses at Kiwi Crate.

-Whip Up Homemade Applesauce: Though they’re too young to scramble up a tree and pick apples, babies and toddlers are ready to sample homemade applesauce.
-Harvest a few at a local orchard, or just pick up a bag at the grocery store.
-Follow this simple sugar-free recipe to make cinnamon applesauce that little ones can eat, and grown-ups can pair with pork chops.
+Whip Up Homemade Applesauce: Harvest a few apples at a local orchard or farmers’ market, or just pick up a bag at the grocery store.
+Follow this simple sugar-free recipe to make cinnamon applesauce that little ones can eat, and grown-ups can pair with entrees like pork chops.
 It’s a delicious fall tradition you can revisit year after year.